top of page

 At OVERLAP, we love sharing stories from within our community—stories that reflect real-life experiences, growth, and personal insights.
 The following blog post by Rissa Gray is exactly that: an account of her individual journey, written in her own words.
 It includes the tips and lessons she’s found valuable through her experience with running and coaching.
 This is what works for her.
 Please remember that this isn’t intended as prescriptive advice.
 What has worked for Rissa may not be right for everyone.
 If you’re after specific guidance tailored to your own needs, we encourage you to get in touch with one of our *coaches or our trusted partner professionals.

-It's taken me aaaages to write this blog post, but I'm glad it took me this long because now I have more wisdom to share.
+It's taken me a long time to write this blog post, but I'm glad it did.
+Now, I have more wisdom to share.

-I recently completed my second 12-week block with OVERLAP, and I just quickly have to say a massive thanks to my coach Paige, to Zac who kick-started this entire venture, and to the whole OVERLAP community for your support and encouragement.
-I never would be where I am without all of this, and to say that the entirety of this has, and is, changing my life in ways I never ever thought about is simply awesome, and I'm super grateful.
-So thankyou.
+I recently completed my second 12-week block with OVERLAP.
+I must say a massive thanks to my coach Paige, to Zac who kick-started this entire venture, and to the whole OVERLAP community for your support.
+I never would be where I am without all of this.
+To say this experience has changed my life in unexpected ways is simply awesome, and I'm super grateful.
+So, thank you!

 Okay, onto what you all actually came here to read and learn about.